 - Pilot Assist does not "see" pedestrians, animals, etc.

-- The recommended steering input is force limited, which means that it cannot always help the driver to steer and keep the car within the lane.
+- The functions steering assist is force limited, which means that Pilot Assist cannot always help the driver to steer and keep the car within the lane.

 - In cars equipped with Sensus Navigation*, the function has the option of using information from map data, which may result in varied performance.